Alvtag/MobileChallenge/README.md

 https://code.google.com/p/android/issues/detail?id=227610

 Some of comments:
-- features I debated including (but didn't, since we all know feature creep is terrible):
-  - button for swapping the input and output currencies
-  - persisting exchange rates data across app sessions (i.e. offline mode)
 - when a rate is loaded, its inverse (e.g. USD->CAD/ CAD->USD) is calculated. this could save the use a network call if he swaps between 2 currencies.
 - not too much work was put into Volley wrappers, an expansion to the app would benefit from more structure around this area.
 - model/presenter classes have test coverage.